 Once you’ve done that, you can begin to deconstruct why they’re interacting with you at each level, as well as what their goal is – research, comparison, purchase – and begin making it simpler for them to reach those goals.

 Creating client personas is an excellent method to begin analyzing where and why they are connecting with you.
+If you want some help, you can work with experts like Patryk Miszczak who can help in this.

 For example, if your clients are discovering you through Instagram, but older customers are more likely to discover you through Google search results.